Mike Jenkins (American football): Early life

 Jenkins played high school football as a safety and running back at Southeast High School, receiving Class 3A all-state and Sarasota Herald-Tribune Defensive Player of the Year honors.
 He also lettered in track and field.

 College career

 While attending the University of South Florida, Jenkins played for the South Florida Bulls football team and also ran track.
-He became a starter as a sophomore, registering 38 tackles, 2 interceptions, 5 passes defensed, and 2 forced fumbles.
-The next year, he recorded 27 tackles, 15 passes defensed, one interception and was named second-team Big East.
+He became a starter as a sophomore, registering 38 tackles, two interceptions, five passes defensed, and two forced fumbles.
+The next year, he recorded 27 tackles, 15 passes defensed, and one interception and was named second-team Big East.

-In 2007, he finished with career-highs in tackles (41), interceptions (3), tackles for loss (4) and passes defensed (16).
+In 2007, he finished with career-highs in tackles (41), interceptions (three), tackles for loss (four) and passes defensed (16).
 He was a first-team Big East Conference selection and received first-team All-American honors from the American Football Coaches Association.

-He finished his college career with 133 tackles (6 for loss), a school-record 47 passes defensed, 6 interceptions and 5 forced fumbles.
-He was also a kickoff returner, scoring on a 100-yard return as a senior.
+He finished his college career with 133 tackles (six for loss), a school-record 47 passes defensed, six interceptions and five forced fumbles.
+He was also a kickoff returner, scoring a touchdown on a 100-yard return as a senior.